Home insurance

 What is buildings insurance?

-It’s an insurance policy that could pay for the cost to repair or rebuild your home if it suffers damage.
+It’s an insurance policy that could pay for the cost of repairing or rebuilding your home if it suffers damage.

 What does it cover?